Select Your Fleet:

 Understanding the Racing Rules of Sailing

-When discussing the Racing Rules of Sailing, do you use terms such as:
+When discussing the Racing Rules of Sailing, do you use terms or hails such as:

 “Tacking too close”